AkosPaha01/akospaha01.github.io/_pages/aboutme.md

       <header class="major">
         <h2>About</h2>
       </header>
       <p>My name is Akos Paha and I'm 21 years old, Manual and Automated Software Tester.
-I've been manual testing for a little over 7 years now and for about 1 year I've been automated testing in Python with Selenium (Selenium framework).
+I've been manual testing for a little over 7 years now and for about 1 year I've been automated testing in Python with Selenium (SeleniumBase framework).
 The main testing areas are website and mobile application testing, but I have knowledge in testing Mobile Operating Systems and many more.
       </p>
     </div>
   </section>